UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 Notes:

-When we try to sort these values, it doesn’t recognized the day or month values and will sort them in some ascending order that is not temporal.
+When we try to sort these values, it doesn’t recognize the day or month values and will sort them in some ascending order that is not temporal.

-We can see that this sorted starts with October 1st 2019 followed by September 10th 2019 and then September 11th 2019.
+We can see that this sorted starts with October 1st, 2019, followed by September 10th, 2019, and then September 11th, 2019.

 Python is purely sorting the rows by month and not taking the day into consideration.